pranitjaiswal4/professional-career/content/post/Jaiswal_Project/index.md

 Given data contains 13M records of user ratings and reviews for board games.
 We need to build a classifier which can predict 'rating' (1 to 10) as output when the input is 'review'.

+# Challenges:
+I have listed the most critical challenges I faced while building this text classifier:

+* Dealing with large dataset containing more than 13M Records
+* Refining the dataset:
+	1. Lots of empty reviews
+	2. It contained 3408 distinct ratings which was a huge number for prediction result.
+	3. Non-ASCII characters
+	4. Non-English words
+	5. Special characters were affecting the words frequencies

+* Deciding size of small dataset to be used for train, dev and test
+* Maintaining ratio of count of each rating while creating small dataset
+* Deciding the threshold frequency for words in the dataset to create Vectorizer
+* Searching best classifiers which can deal with the large text dataset
+* Deciding optimal hyperparameters for each type of classifier, which will give more accurate results even if the computing resources are limited
+* Deciding the best Classifier, as the mean square error and accuracy was varying significantly with the variation in the size of the dataset

 # 1. Import all required libraries